joelbowen/deprecated-react-resume/README.md

 # Well hello there!

-_All parts of this project, excluding node modules, were written line-by-line by yours truly in order to show learning and proficiency_
+_All parts of this project, excluding node modules, were written line-by-line by yours truly without generators in order to show learning and proficiency_

 ## Developing